Get monthly notifications

 What many marketers do wrong today is that they use direct response marketing on YouTube, and focus on the number of clicks.
 A smarter approach is to go the other way around and use branding to see what impact the ad has on your brand.

-If you have very few products, custom-made ads for that specific product could prove to be the tipping point of getting them back and finish their purchase.
+If you have very few products, custom-made ads for that specific product could prove to be the tipping point of getting them back and finishing their purchase.

 Read more about Google Ads and digital marketing in these posts: